 Our findings provide new empirical material which demonstrates the value of using THIC with an intersectional lens to investigate working women facing IWP and their experience of using food banks, inclusive of the way their interactions with the volunteers are negotiated.
-Using THIC helped to examine an individual's internally suppressed framing of their disadvantaged position through their structured socio-economic position focusing on how unarticulated feelings are self-directed to personal failures and struggles for self-validation.
-The complimentary use of an intersectional lens was useful in helping understand how the social construction of the categories, specifically gender and class, intersected with various external disadvantages associated with the precarious labour market.
-With this considered, we unpack the complexity of the women's experiences, for example concerning the lived reality of their overlapping identities and responsibilities as working women, mothers, and carers.
-These were interrelated not just with the relative drivers of IWP, and the women's need for the food bank but also their experience of accessing the support and the coping strategies that were co-created with the volunteers to manage the negative and often stigmatising implications.
+Using THIC helped to examine an individual's internally suppressed framing of their disadvantaged position through their structured socio-economic position focusing on how unarticulated feelings are selfdirected to personal failures and struggles for self-validation.
+The complimentary use of an intersectional lens was useful in helping understand how the social construction of the categories, specifically gender and class, intersected with various external disadvantages associated with the precarious labor market.
+With this considered, we unpack the complexity of the women's experiences, for example, concerning the lived reality of their overlapping identities and responsibilities as working women, mothers, and carers.
+These were interrelated not just with the relative drivers of IWP, and the women's need for the food bank but also their experience of accessing the support and the coping strategies that were co-created with the volunteers to manage the negative and often stigmatizing implications.

-Sennett & Cobb (1972) explore the impact of 'accursed freedoms' relative to choice and selfdevelopment and the way they result in alienation and barriers to dignity.
-The women's experiences were also characterised by barriers through structural constraints relative to their working and personal situations.
-The paper concurs and supports findings from Beatty et al. (2021) of the increasingly interwoven relationship between precarity and typically femaledominated low-wage sectors such as cleaning and retail and women's food bank use.
-New insights are revealed into the way that women's intersectional identities as carers - including childcare and other familiar care responsibilities - were contributory factors to their need for food aid, particularly for working single mothers.
-This need is also bound with precarious working arrangements, further supporting debates concerning the damaging nature of low pay and precarity (Heyes et al., 2018; Rubery et al., 2018; Shildrick et al., 2012; Smith & McBride, 2021, 202).
-The impact of a low-pay trap and insecure, precarious employment was visible amongst women such as Perry, who appeared 'shackled' to her phone waiting for shifts to be released - alienated from the conversation that we were having.
-Further structural factors were significant in women's food bank use, for example the lack of employment regulation and transparency for part-year workers such as Teaching Assistants (Fazackerley, 2022) and the incompatibility of in-work benefits with precarious work (Jones et al., 2019).
-These external factors, heavily characterised by gendered inequalities in the labour market, influenced the internal struggles faced by our participants.
+Sennett and Cobb (1972) explore the impact of "accursed freedoms" relative to choice and self-development and the way they result in alienation and barriers to dignity.
+The women's experiences were also characterized by barriers through structural constraints relative to their working and personal situations.
+The paper concurs and supports findings from Beatty, Bennett, and Hawkins (2021) of the increasingly interwoven relationship between precarity and typically female-dominated low-wage sectors such as cleaning and retail and women's food bank use.
+New insights are revealed into the way that women's intersectional identities as careers-including childcare and other familiar care responsibilities-were contributory factors to their need for food aid, particularly for working single mothers.
+This need is also bound with precarious working arrangements, further supporting debates concerning the damaging nature of low pay and precarity (Heyes et al. 2018; Rubery et al. 2018; Shildrick et al. 2012; Smith and McBride 2022).
+The impact of a low-pay trap and insecure, precarious employment was visible amongst women such as Perry, who appeared "shackled" to her phone waiting for shifts to be released-alienated from the conversation that we were having.
+Further structural factors were significant in women's food bank use, for example, the lack of employment regulation and transparency for part-year workers such as teaching assistants (Fazackerley 2022) and the incompatibility of in-work benefits with precarious work (Jones et al. 2019).
+These external factors, heavily characterized by gendered inequalities in the labor market influenced the internal struggles faced by our participants.